vidyamurthy/swift-coding-guidelines/BestPractices.md

     let fetchRequest : NSFetchRequest<Item> = Item.fetchRequest()

-The array that holds the result value should be of type `[Item]` and not `NSArray` `NSFetchRequest` is now generic. `NSFetchedResultsController` is generic too.
+The array that holds the result value should be of type `[Item]` and not `NSArray`.
+`NSFetchRequest` is now generic, and `NSFetchedResultsController` is generic too.
 Therefore, when declaring variables, you have to use a generic declaration, e.g.:

     var fetchedResultsController: NSFetchedResultsController<Item>?

 **References**

 https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/TheBasics.html#//apple_ref/doc/uid/TP40014097-CH5-ID309
 https://github.com/raywenderlich/swift-style-guide
 https://github.com/schwa/Swift-Community-Best-Practices
 https://www.toptal.com/swift/tips-and-practices